-I am an assistant professor in the Department of Information Systems at the University of Maryland Baltimore County (UMBC), a faculty member in the Human Centered Computing graduate program, and the director of the Bodies in Motion Lab.
+I am an associate professor in the Department of Information Systems at the University of Maryland Baltimore County (UMBC), a faculty member in the Human Centered Computing graduate program, and the director of the Bodies in Motion Lab.

 My research contributes to the areas of human-computer interaction (HCI), computer supported cooperative work (CSCW), and health informatics.
 I investigate how collaboration and coordination are achieved and better supported, primarily with regards to information sharing and decision making in healthcare contexts.
 In turn, I develop interactive systems to investigate the effects of new mechanisms for collaboratively sensing, presenting, and interacting with information.
 For the past four years, I have been addressing this problem space in two fundamental streams of research: (1) imaging interaction in surgery and (2) patient empowerment.